The facts: What you need to know about global hunger

 Why are people hungry?

-Drought — as a result of climate change and increasingly unpredictable rainfall — has become one of the most common causes of food shortages in the world.
+As a result of climate change and increasingly unpredictable rainfall — has become one of the most common causes of food shortages in the world.
 It consistently causes crop failures, kills entire herds of livestock, and dries up farmland in poor communities that have no other means to survive.

 Food is inaccessible